wynter-alford/followXiv/readme.md

 All steps are then performed by the followXiv.py script.
 Papers found by the filter are saved to ``output.txt`` with their title, authors, abstract, and url.

-A way to make this run every weekday morning on Linux/Unix systems is to run ``crontab -e`` and then paste ``0 9 * * 1-5 cd [installation path]/followXiv && git stash && git pull && python3 followXiv.py && mv output.txt "$(date -I).txt"``.
+A way to make this run every weekday morning on Linux/Unix systems is to run ``crontab -e`` and then paste ``0 9 * * 1-5 cd [installation path]/followXiv && python3 followXiv.py && mv output.txt "$(date -I).txt"``.
 There are probably other clever options that I haven't thought of.
+Also note that this won't auto-update.

 ## Potential features to add: